 The Ausable Bayfield Conservation Authority (ABCA) protects 3,635 hectares of land through ownership.
 The lands were purchased for conservation reasons such as soil conservation, flood plain management, forest management, wildlife management, conserving ecosystems and protecting source areas to improve the overall health of the watershed environment.

-Secondary uses for these conservation lands are passive recreational uses such as hiking, nature appreciation, fishing, canoeing, cross-country skiing and picnicking.
+Secondary uses for these conservation lands are passive recreational uses such as hiking (where permitted), nature appreciation, fishing, canoeing, cross-country skiing and picnicking.
 Hunting is permitted on designated properties and you must obtain an ABCA Conservation Lands Pass.
-Download Hunting Map from our Publications page.

 For a list of permitted uses on ABCA Conservation Lands visit the Permitted Uses Page.